Mostafa Mir-Salim

-Mostafa Mir-Salim (Persian: مصطفی میرسلیم) (born 10 June 1947) is an Iranian engineer and conservative politician.
+Mostafa Mir-Salim (مصطفی میرسلیم; born 10 June 1947) is an Iranian engineer and conservative politician.
 He is currently member of the Expediency Discernment Council.
 He was formerly a member of Islamic Consultative Assembly from 2020 to 2024.

 He was a presidential candidate at the 2017 election which placed third with receiving 1.16% of the votes.

 Early life and education

 He obtained B.Sc. in Mechanics from Universite de Poitiers in 1969, M.Sc. in Mechanics from École nationale supérieure de mécanique et d'aérotechnique and M.Sc.
 Fluid Mechanics & Thermodynamics from Attestation d`Eludes Approfondies, Universite de Poitiers both in 1971 and M.Sc. in Internal Combustion Engines from École Nationale Supérieure du Pétrole et des Moteurs in 1972.

 He worked as an intern in Alsace Mechanical Industries until 1976, when he returned to Iran.
 He worked at Tehran Metro as the operational director from 1976 to 1979.